 My Mammogram: Architectural Distortion

 I open my digital mammogram images and scan for the architectural distortion.
 I’m not a radiologist, but I find the spot immediately.
 It’s a small, bright white piece of tissue surrounded by four or five long strands.
-It doesn’t look like any other part of the mammogram.
+It looks different than the rest of my mammogram.

 The Follow Up Mammogram